 - (a) It connects the corollary to the quantum logic, lattice-theory, approach sketched above.
 The non-Boolean lattice of projectors with its delicately interlaced Boolean sub-lattices, is treated in a kindred manner to differential geometry's treatment of a manifold with its delicately interlaced charts.
 In particular, the operations, like taking the sum of two projectors, are partial.
 They are restricted to the summands being both in some Boolean sub-lattice.
 Thus the buzzword: partial Boolean algebra. . . . - (b) It exhibits a specific finite set of projectors to which the values 1 and 0 cannot be assigned without violating the (apparently natural) assumptions like FUNC, above.
-It even relates these projectors to a specific quantum system (orthobelium). . . . - (c) It is mathematically elegant and has engendered an enormous literature, pursuing e.g. the physical idea of 'contextuality', and mathematical fields like topos theory ...

-But the Kochen-Specker paper falls in the quantum logic tradition.
-It does not discuss, as Bell does, that the apparently natural assumptions are in fact deniable . . .

-10: Complete (sets of commuting) operators, with continuous spectra:-

-For operators $A_1, A_2, ..., A_N$ with continuous spectra, the definition of a complete set is given by the condition in the Theorem at the end of Paragraph 8, above: viz. that every bounded operator B that commutes with all the $A_1, A_2, ..., A_N$ is a function of them: $B = f(A_1, A_2, ..., A_N)$.
+It even relates these projectors to a specific quantum system (orthobelium). . . . - (c) It is mathematically elegant and has engendered an enormous literature, pursuing e.g. the physical idea of 'contextuality', and invoking advanced mathematical fields like topos theory ...
+But the irony (and even sadness) is that the Kochen-Specker paper falls squarely within-and has had its great influence within-the quantum logic tradition.
+It does not discuss, as Bell 1966 does, the fact that the apparently natural assumptions are eminently deniable . . . - 10: Complete (sets of commuting) operators, with continuous spectra:- For operators $A_1, A_2, ..., A_N$ with continuous spectra, the definition of a complete set is given by the condition in the Theorem at the end of Paragraph 8, above: viz. that every bounded operator B that commutes with all the $A_1, A_2, ..., A_N$ is a function of them: $B = f(A_1, A_2, ..., A_N)$.
 In fact, the Schrödinger representation of position is, by itself, a complete set.
-That is: if on $L^2(\mathbb{R})$, we define the self-adjoint operator Q by $Q\psi(x) = x\psi(x)$, then:
+That is: if on $L^2(\mathbb{R})$, we define the self-adjoint operator Q by $(Q\psi)(x) = x\psi(x)$, then: